ByteSizedRobotics/rover-ui/README.md

 # Rover UI

-A full-stack web application for autonomous rover control and monitoring, built as part of a capstone project.
+A full-stack web application for autonomous rover control and monitoring, built as part of the CEG4912/4913 capstone project.
 This platform provides real-time telemetry, autonomous navigation, manual control, and pothole detection capabilities through a modern web interface communicating with ROS2-based rovers.

 ## 🎓 About